How to Grow Dragon Fruit from Cuttings

 - After 4-6 weeks roots will form (it may take longer in cooler conditions).

-- 1 How long does it take for a dragon fruit to bear fruit?
+- 2 How long does it take for dragon fruit to grow?

-- 4 What is the best way to grow dragon fruit?
+- 8 What is the best fertilizer for dragon fruit?

 - 10 How do you induce flowering in dragon fruit?

-How long does it take for a dragon fruit to bear fruit?
+How long does it take for dragon fruit to grow?

 Plants can begin flowering in as little as six to eight months, although container-grown plants may take up to two years to bear fruit.
 The good news is that once the plant is mature, you could see four to six fruiting cycles a year from a plant that is capable of bearing fruit for 20 to 30 years.